 The top floor is the location of a four poster bed, directly beneath a circular skylight through which one can view the stars.
 It is also a place for commanding views of the Broch’s many aspects, the rich woodland of Borve valley.
 The two lochs beneath the hillside.
 And of course the north Atlantic.
 Throughout the vast main windows, there is little human habitation on view.
 The Broch is a place that offers true calm and solitude.

 Unfortunately we are unable to accept bookings for people with young children, toddlers or pets in the Broch.

-Sky Satellite TV systemWireless InternetFully maintained as a self-catering residence, with high-end kitchenWasher and dryerUnder-floor heating provided by air-source heat pumpFireplace with wood and peat fuelAll necessary sporting equipment listed under Activities is supplied by the Estate according to specific arrangement
+Sky Satellite TV systemWireless InternetFully maintained as a self-catering residence, with high-end kitchenWasher and dryerUnder-floor heating provided by air-source heat pumpWoodburning stove with supply of logs and kindlingAll necessary sporting equipment listed under Activities is supplied by the Estate according to specific arrangement

 You might also like